andermoran/frida-ios-dump/README.md

 **python 3 please checkout 3.x branch**

 # frida-ios-dump
-Pull a decrypted IPA from a jailbroken device
+Pull a decrypted IPA from a jailbroken device.
+Many times in iOS reverse engineering, we only need the decrypted binary, so why dump the entire decrypted .ipa?
+The primary feature of this fork is that we have the option to only get the decrypted binary instead of the whole decrypted .ipa.

 ## Usage